-- 1. Click an on the toolbar (ALT+F+N).
+- Click on the toolbar (ALT+F+N).

 - 2. Select Oracle from the Group list box.

 - 3. Review the following for additional information:

 Login Tab Description Database name Select the alias to use when connecting.
 This list displays aliases from LDAP, as well as any local tnsnames.ora file.
 When you initially open the connection dialog, Toad retrieves the list of LDAP names from the LDAP server.
 Toad caches this list and displays it upon subsequent requests, within one Toad session.
 To refresh the list, click 🕏.
 Note: If you do not select a database, Toad uses the ORACLE_SID for the selected home.
 If an ORACLE_SID value does not exist and you do not specify a database, you cannot connect.
 Password Enter the password to use when connecting.
 Tip: After connecting, you can set a master password to further secure your connection in Tools Options Environment Security .
 Connect as Select whether to connect as either SYSDBA or SYSOPER if you have the appropriate permissions.
 Otherwise, use the default.
 Schema Select a schema if you frequently work in a different schema than the one associated with your user name.
 Explain plan table (Optional) Specify the location of an existing explain plan table to use instead of Toad automatically creating one for you when you execute a statement.
 This is useful if you do not have necessary permissions to create explain plan tables or want to use an existing table.
+Category Select or create a category if you want to color code Editor tabs for a specific

-Category Select or create a category if you want to color code Editor tabs for a specific connection.
-This can help differentiate between development and production databases.
-You can also set an option to color code the Object Explorer pane and object editor windows (Create, Alter, Drop, etc.).
 Click here to view a video of this feature.
-Save password Select this check box if you plan to use this connection in a scheduled Automation script.
+Select this check box if you plan to use this connection in a scheduled Automation script.
 Note: This option is disabled if Toad was installed with Prohibit saving passwords selected.
-Oracle Client Tab Description Current home Modify the Oracle home to use, if needed.
-TNSNames Click this button to edit your local TNSNames file.
-Editor Tip: You can press CTRL+F to open the Find/Replace window to locate entries in the TNS Names Editor.
+Description Modify the Oracle home to use, if needed.
+Click this button to edit your local TNSNames file.
+Tip: You can press CTRL+F to open the Find/Replace window to locate entries in the TNS Names Editor.
 Pressing F3 locates the next entry that matches your criteria.
-SQLNET Editor Click this button to edit SQLNET.ORA parameters.
+Click this button to edit SQLNET.ORA parameters.
 Before editing this file, you should create a backup copy.
 See SQLNET.ORA Profile Parameters in the Oracle documentation for more information.
-Direct Tab Description SID Enter the ORACLE_SID value for the database.
+Description Enter the ORACLE_SID value for the database.
 This value is specified in the registry under each installed home.
-Advanced Tab Description ODBC driver If an Oracle Client is installed, the default is the Oracle ODBC driver.
+Description If an Oracle Client is installed, the default is the Oracle ODBC driver.
 If an Oracle Client is not installed, the default is the Microsoft Access ODBC driver.
 Tip: You can specify the ODBC driver to use for all connections for this database provider in Tools Options Database Oracle .